 “Companies need to embrace the fact that there is an unavoidable social shift requiring companies to provide better work and life balance, coupled with a flexible work environment,” Lee said.

 However, he emphasized the importance of consulting with labor law experts for the most suitable and compliant work arrangements, and employee representatives to make sure that the workforce is on board before implementing a flexible work policy.

 The promise of the South Korean market is real, and boundless success can be achieved by international companies with the required knowledge and expertise.
 Working with the right partners readily addresses common challenges and enables companies to focus solely on their market performance.
 That’s where we come in.

 G-P helps companies hire anyone, anywhere within a matter of days, enabling you to establish a foothold in the market as soon as possible.
-Our marketing-leading Global Employment Platform™ is backed by our team of dedicated HR and legal experts to guide you through every step of your growth journey, so you can enter complex markets with confidence that you are always adhering to local laws and regulations.
+Our marketing-leading Global Growth Platform™ is backed by our team of dedicated HR and legal experts to guide you through every step of your growth journey, so you can enter complex markets with confidence that you are always adhering to local laws and regulations.